 Labels and references

-, the default) can be labelled with #elem(label: <label-name>)
+Elements can be labeled with #elem(label: <label-name>)

-.
 Compared to what would be a more usual syntax (#elem() <label-name>

 , which should not be used), using label